 Currently, SPRAVATO® is FDA-approved for the treatment of TRD or major depressive disorder (MMD) with suicidal ideation.
 Racemic ketamine, in the form of IV infusions, is now in widespread use as an off-label treatment for treatment-resistant depression (TRD), major depressive disorder (MDD), bipolar depression, anxiety disorders, post-traumatic stress disorder (PTSD), and other mental health conditions.

-Those are the basic similarities between IV ketamine and esketamine (SPRAVATO®): they’re derived from the same molecule and used to treat similar mental health diagnoses.
-In addition, they’re similar in three more ways:
+Those are the basic similarities between IV ketamine and esketamine (SPRAVATO®): they’re derived from the same molecule and used to treat similar mental health diagnoses and they offer symptom relief more quickly than typical mental health medications.

 Now let’s take a look at the differences – aside from the fact that they’re slightly different molecules, and their FDA status is slightly different.